Asociația Secular-Umanistă din România

-We plan to conclude partnerships with 10-15 schools in rural or marginalized communities in Neamț and Iași counties, with the University of Iași and with regional educational stakeholders.
+We plan to conclude partnerships with up to 10 schools in rural or marginalized communities in Neamț and Iași counties, with the University of Iași and with regional educational stakeholders.

 Active citizenship and scientific knowledge are fundamental needs for the development and evolution of children.
 While children living in urban areas have access to better education opportunities, those living in rural areas and underprivileged communities face a deep disadvantage.
 Therefore, civism and science need to be addressed simultaneously.
 Allowing science passionate specialists to educate underprivileged kids would be motivate and encourage them to aspire to a greater personal future.